adelhassen/postgres-mcp-workshop2/README.md

 ## Testing

-### Demo 1: Paste schema into Claude
+### Demo 1: Paste schema into the AI Assistant

-Provide a database schema directly in the conversation and ask Claude questions about the tables and relationships.
+Provide a database schema directly in the conversation and ask the AI Assistant questions about the tables and relationships.

+Example Questions:

+- What columns do we have in the sessions table?
+- What is the longest session recorded?
+- What tables do we have available in the database?
+- How many users pay with Apple Pay? <-- we expect an incorrect answer

 ### Demo 2: Upload Local CSV/file

 Upload the data file and query the contents in natural language.

+Example Questions:

+- How many users are on an iOS device?
+- What is the breakdown of users by country?

 ### Demo 3: API